 On the other hand, adults tend to have fully developed concepts of the self.
 As a result, adults tend to be much more self-directed when learning.

 While it is essential to have an expert or trainer to serve as a guide, for the most part, adult learning works best when people are in charge of their training—or at least feel like they are playing an active role in the training process.

 Unlike children, who come into the education process as blank slates, adults have an increasing collection of past experiences that they can draw on during the learning process.
 This collection of knowledge, references, and other experiences gained throughout their lives can be a powerful tool for adult learners.

 This foundation allows them to make connections.
 These internal links people can create in their minds drive Adult Learning Theory.
-Each new skill or process must fit within their existing internal framework to be deeply understood and applied.
+Each new skill or process must fit within its existing internal framework to be deeply understood and applied.
 Adult learning is the process of figuring out how to fit new bits of information into that current context.

 3. Readiness to Learn

 For most of childhood, education instills specific knowledge—like reading, writing, and mathematics—and training critical thinking skills.
 The idea is to give students a solid base of knowledge to provide them with the skills they need to succeed later in life.

 On the other hand, adult learning focuses typically on learning for a specific reason, like work or personal development.